lanl-aea/waves/docs/tutorial_introduction.rst

 Users who want to jump straight to a minimally functional simulation workflow with native `SCons`_ can start with the :ref:`scons_quickstart`.
 The :ref:`waves_quickstart` has the same features but uses the `WAVES`_ extension to `SCons`_.

-For a detailed discussion of recommended best practices for `SCons`_  and `WAVES-EABM`_ project setup, meta data, and features, start with :ref:`tutorialsconstruct`.
+For a detailed discussion of recommended best practices for `SCons`_  and `MODSIM-TEMPLATE`_ project setup, meta data, and features, start with :ref:`tutorialsconstruct`.
 Most of the ``SContruct`` file introduced in :ref:`tutorialsconstruct` is boilerplate code, so users may want to skip straight to the workflow task definitions in :ref:`tutorial_geometry`.
 An optional ``waves fetch`` command is included in :ref:`tutorial_geometry` to help users create the content of :ref:`tutorialsconstruct`.
 The :ref:`waves_cli` :ref:`waves_fetch_cli` subcommand may also be used to create a local copy of any tutorial file.

 .. include:: modsim_templates.txt